 Which one gets the top billing on your resume?

-When the job market is tight, hard skills are more likely to get you hired because the employer sees you a cheap hire who won’t need a lot, if any, training.
+When the job market is tight, hard skills are more likely to get you hired because the employer sees you as a cheap hire who won’t need a lot, if any, training.

 When there’s high demand for labor in a market, people with important soft skills are more likely to get their foot in the door.